Taking the Cook Strait Ferry Between Wellington and Picton (i.e. the Ferry to the South Island)

-Up to 5 ferries usually starting 2.30am to 8.00pm.
+Up to five ferries travel between the North Island and the South Island, usually operating from 2.30am to 8.00pm.

 You can save money by taking the ferry by night but the journey is well worth the extra dollars so make sure that one of your crossings is done by day for a breathtaking cruise.

-There are two ferry companies who operate on the Cook Strait: Interislander and Bluebridge.
+There are two ferry companies that operate on the Cook Strait: Interislander (more info on Direct Ferries, Viator, Tripadvisor and Klook) and Bluebridge (on Direct Ferries and Klook).
 Both are very similar companies with a few minor differences.
+They both have food available to purchase on board, spacious lounges, upgrade options and seriously smooth boarding processes, even for tourists not used to manoeuvring their massive campervans.
 When it comes to choosing, you are more likely to pick the sailing with the best price and most convenient time for your itinerary.

-Booking your tickets for the Cook Strait Ferry
+Booking Your Tickets for the Cook Strait Ferry

-Both Interislander and Bluebridge regularly sell out of tickets, especially in summer, so the sooner you book the better.
+When it comes to booking a ferry from Wellington to Picton or a ferry from Picton to Wellington, you’ve got to plan.
+Both Interislander (on Direct Ferries, Viator, Tripadvisor and Klook) and Bluebridge (on Direct Ferries and Klook) regularly sell out of tickets, especially in summer, so the sooner you book the better.
 Booking your tickets in advance is also the best way to find the cheapest deals.
 Otherwise, if you are renting a car or campervan, check if your rental company offers ferry discounts.

 Tickets can be booked online through the company websites.
 If you are travelling with a bus company, like the hop-on hop-off buses or the national coach buses, then the Cook Strait ferry is likely to be included in your pass.
 Check with your bus operator.
 Your ferry ticket is also likely to be included if you are travelling New Zealand as part of a tour.